Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Are losses mainly due to circumstances beyond your control?

-When your creative work is structured with clear profit intent, the IRS treats it as a business.
-You’ll file:
+This is when your creative work is structured with clear profit intent, the IRS then treats it as a business.
+Then this means that you will file:

-Form 1040 + Schedule C to report income and expenses.
+Form 1040 + Schedule C to report income and expenses as a sole proprietor.

 Form 1040-ES for quarterly estimated tax payments if your net income exceeds $400.

-Being recognised as a business allows you to deduct legitimate operating expenses — from website hosting and equipment to travel that’s directly related to content production.
+As you can see, being recognized as a business allows you to deduct "legitimate" operating expenses, i.e. from website hosting and equipment to travel that is directly related to content production.

-If your blogging or influencer activity lacks a clear profit motive, the IRS may classify it as a hobby.
+If your blogging or influencer activity lacks a clear profit motive, the IRS then may classify this as a hobby.
 You must still report the income on your Form 1040, but you cannot deduct expenses to offset it.

-To be treated as a business, you must show objective intent to make a profit.
-The IRS doesn’t expect you to succeed immediately but it expects to see structure and effort.
+As stated above, to be treated as a business, you must show objective intent to make a profit.
+The IRS doesn’t expect you to succeed immediately but it does expect to see structure and effort.

 A separate business bank account and payment processor.